rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 ### CPU and Memory

 Hardware requirements scale based on the size of your Rancher deployment.
 Provision each individual node according to the requirements.
-The requirements are different depending on if you are installing Rancher on a single node or on a high-availability (HA) cluster.
+The requirements are different depending on if you are installing Rancher on a single node or on a high-availability Kubernetes cluster.

 For production environments, the Rancher server should be installed on an HA cluster.